 Golf Monthly created this content as part of a paid partnership with TaylorMade.
 The contents of this article are entirely independent and solely reflect the editorial opinion of Golf Monthly.

 With a flop shot, the aim is to get as much height as you can so the ball can land softly without much forward release.
-In the article below – Dan Grieve, Head Professional at Woburn shows you how to hit a flop shot!
+In the video and article below, Dan Grieve, Head Professional at Woburn, shares his top tips to master this eye-catching escape shot...

 Secondly, make sure to get about 70-80% of your weight on the front foot.
 Your upper body can come slightly back because the low point of the swing wants to be fractionally behind the ball to allow the bounce to slide underneath the ball.

 Position the ball on your left heel, press forward with your lower body and make sure the shaft is in line with the back of the ball to allow the bounce and loft to be showing - the video with this article shows exactly how to do it.

 Finally, stand a bit further away from the ball to allow your hands to sit nice and low, which will also give you some cupping in the left wrist.